Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter04.rst

 4.2 Office Manipulation
 =======================

-Although XTopWindowListener_ can detect the minimization and re-activation of the document window, it cant't trigger events.
+Although XTopWindowListener_ can detect the minimization and re-activation of the document window, it can't trigger events.
 Listeners Listen for events but can not trigger events.

 I the :py:class:`~.gui.GUI` class there are a few methods for basic window manipulation.
-For instance to activate a window use :py:meth:`~.gui.GUI.activate`, for min and max there is :py:meth:`~.gui.GUI.minimize` and :py:meth:`~.gui.GUI.maximize`, :py:meth:`get_pos_size` for size and postiion.
+For instance to activate a window use :py:meth:`~.gui.GUI.activate`, for min and max there is :py:meth:`~.gui.GUI.minimize` and :py:meth:`~.gui.GUI.maximize`, :py:meth:`get_pos_size` for size and position.

-There are other python libraries that can handel mouse and keyboard enulation such as `PyAutoGUI <https://pypi.org/project/PyAutoGUI/>`_ and `keyboard <https://pypi.org/project/keyboard/>`_.
+There are other python libraries that can handle mouse and keyboard emulation such as `PyAutoGUI <https://pypi.org/project/PyAutoGUI/>`_ and `keyboard <https://pypi.org/project/keyboard/>`_.
 |app_name_short| will leave it up to developers to implement window manipulation for their own use.

 .. _ch04sec03: